Language Learning: Your Path to Fluency

-Global languages shape professional and academic opportunity.
-English is the working language of international business, science, and aviation.
+A handful of languages carry global weight.
+English is the working language of international business, science and aviation.
 Spanish connects Europe with most of Latin America.
-French remains an official language at the United Nations, the European Union, and the African Union.
-German is the largest first language in the European Union by number of native speakers.
-Mandarin Chinese is central to trade and manufacturing across the Asia-Pacific.
-Arabic is spoken across 22 countries of the Arab League.
-The right choice depends on individual goals - career, study, travel, or relocation.
+French remains an official language at the United Nations, the European Union and the African Union.
+German has the most native speakers in the European Union.
+Mandarin Chinese drives trade across the Asia-Pacific.
+Arabic is spoken across the 22 countries of the Arab League.

 Language ▲▼ Speakers ▲▼ Value ▲▼